Can Wooden Cutting Boards Go in the Dishwasher?

 From time to time, it’s also essential to deep-clean your wooden cutting boards, especially when you use them with raw meat, poultry, and fish.

-Mix a tsp of bleach with a quarter of water and spray the board with it.
+Mix a tsp of bleach with a quarter of water and spray the board.
 Leave it for several minutes before you rinse it off well.

 Which Cutting Boards Are Dishwasher-Safe?